istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 You can install Istio in a different namespace.
 This procedure uses the `istio-system` namespace.

-The local cluster running the Istio control plane does not need its secrets stored and labeled.
-The local node is always aware of its Kubernetes credentials, but the local node is not aware of the remote nodes' credentials.
+{{ warning_icon }} Do not store and label the secrets for the local cluster running the Istio control plane.
+Istio is always aware of the local cluster's Kubernetes credentials.

 Create a secret and label it properly for each remote cluster: